 From this year you and your colleagues will wear the Hans collar.
 Some, like Jacques Villeneuve, claim it is useless, perhaps harmful.

 "From what we know, Hans offers many advantages.
 In F1, as in everyday matters, there is no 100% solution.
 However, if it is 95% valid I consider it valid.
 The problem with Hans depends on the build of the drivers.
 It hurts my muscles because it's very stiff and tight.
-We are working on it and will put it right".
+We are working on it and will get it right".

 Is it a fair revolution?

-The technical revolution wanted or proposed by the FIA in Formula 1 will have a decisive epilogue on Friday 17 January 2003 in London.
+The technical revolution wanted or proposed by the FIA in Formula 1 will have a decisive epilogue on Friday, January 17, 2003, in London.
 A meeting between the federal managers and the teams' Technical Working Group will define the changes that will be possible to adopt immediately (i.e. from the Friday of the first race in Melbourne) and those that will instead have to be postponed or rejected.
 Theoretically, the Federation could also try to impose its will, but that would open up a dispute that would be difficult to resolve and so, in all likelihood, compromises will be found.
 This hypothesis is also supported by the impressions reported by Jean Todt, the general manager of Sport Management, after attending Tuesday's meeting in England.
-First of all, however, the French manager gives an important piece of news: the 2003 Ferrari single-seater will be officially presented on Friday 7 February 2003, but it will certainly not debut in the first race of the World Championship.
+First of all, however, the French manager gives an important piece of news: the 2003 Ferrari single-seater will be officially presented on Friday, February 7, 2003, but it will certainly not debut in the first race of the World Championship.
 As happened last year, the debut will be postponed until the car is deemed competitive and reliable.

 "The decisions that will be taken in a general sense have always been supported by Ferrari, because they are aimed at reducing costs and improving the show.
 As far as the timing is concerned, we will have to assess in detail the concrete possibilities of implementation.
 In our opinion there should be no problem in eliminating two-way telemetry.
 We are prepared not to have it, even though we had a very good programme in place.
 The one from the car to the pits, on the other hand, would require a different organisation and therefore costs to avoid its use.
 Radio transmissions with the driver do not have a cost and are a guarantee of safety for everyone, so I don't see the need to eliminate them.
-The idea of keeping the cars in a closed park between qualifying on Saturday and the race on Sunday seems reasonable to me.
-We will have the opportunity to change the engine between 11:30 a.m. and 2:00 p.m. (time now set for the timed lap that will determine the starting grid, ed).
+The idea of keeping the cars in parc fermé between qualifying on Saturday and the race on Sunday seems reasonable to me.
+We will have the opportunity to change the engine between 11:30 a.m. and 2:00 p.m. [time now set for the timed lap that will determine the starting grid, ndr].
 After that, if there are serious and justified problems, each team will be allowed to use the reserve car for the race".

 What scenarios lie ahead?